-Unfortunately, he experienced troubles on the pitch with only 3 wins out of 15 and off the pitch with financial issues resulting in him leaving by mutual consent after four months.
+Unfortunately, he couldn’t turn the team’s fortunes around and won only three wins out of 15 before leaving by mutual consent after four months.

-Shortly after leaving Russia, Petrescu joined Arabian Gulf League side Al Nasr Dubai as their new manager but left at the end of the season in May 2017.
+Shortly after leaving Russia, he joined Arabian Gulf League side Al Nasr Dubai as their new manager but left at the end of the season in May 2017.

 Dan Petrescu: Premier League Statistics